gromnitsky/gmakepod/README.md

 * download in parallel;
 * youtube-dl integration;
 * filter by subs name, enclosure type or url;
-* auto-convert odd ogg/m4a/whatever to mp3;
+* auto-convert ogg/m4a to mp3 or vice-versa;
 * no pointless re-downloading of enclosures unless you command otherwise;
 * sort in reverse, so you may fetch the 1st 2 episodes, instead of the